Charles William Jefferys

-Biography
+Early life

-Jefferys was born in Rochester, England.
-He moved with his family first to Philadelphia, then to Hamilton, Ontario, and finally to Toronto around 1880.
-There he attended school and was apprenticed with the York Lithography Company from 1885 to 1890.
+Jefferys was born in Rochester, Kent, to Charles Thomas Jefferys and Ellen Kennard.
+He moved with his family first to Philadelphia in 1875, then to Hamilton, Ontario, in 1878, and finally to Toronto around 1880.
+There, he attended school and was apprenticed with the York Lithography Company from 1885 to 1890.

 Career

-From 1889 to 1892 Jefferys worked for the Toronto Globe as an illustrator and artist.
+From 1889 to 1892, Jefferys worked for the Toronto Globe as an illustrator and artist.
 He produced artwork for several printing companies.
 From 1893 to 1901, he worked for the New York Herald.
 Returning to Toronto, he became a newspaper, magazine and book illustrator, appearing in numerous publications, including Hardware Merchandising.

 Jefferys created a series of illustrations and essays for the Toronto Star Weekly, which in 1920 were published as Dramatic Episodes in Canada's Story.
-The following year he was chosen by the Ontario government to illustrate a textbook, Ontario Public School History of Canada, written by George Wrong.
+The following year, he was chosen by the Ontario government to illustrate a textbook, Ontario Public School History of Canada, written by George Wrong.